-Upon request, and in any event within 5 days and at no charge, the Responsible Entity will also send you copies of:
+Upon request, and at no charge, the Responsible Entity will also send you copies of:

-- the most recent annual financial report for the Fund lodged with ASIC. - any half year financial reports for the Fund lodged with ASIC after the lodgment of the most recent annual financial report and before the date of the relevant PDS. - any continuous disclosure notices given by the Fund after the lodgment of that annual report and before the date of the PDS.
+- The most recent annual financial report for the Fund lodged with ASIC. - Any half year financial reports for the Fund lodged with ASIC after the lodgment of the most recent annual financial report and before the date of the relevant PDS. - Any continuous disclosure notices given by the Fund after the lodgment of that annual report and before the date of the PDS.

-Also, we will comply with our continuous disclosure obligations for the Fund by publishing material information on the Fund's website.
+Also, we will comply with our continuous disclosure obligations for the Fund by publishing material information on the Fund's webpage.

-10. Fees and other costs
+6. Fees and other costs